journ220/journ220.github.io/src/index.md

 #### Homework
 - Submit [Assignment 03-20: Hand-code HTML #2](https://bcourses.berkeley.edu/courses/1520541/quizzes/2422682) in bCourses by April 1 at 11:59 pm.
-- Submit final project [Wireframe](LINK TK) in bCourses by April 15 at 11:59pm.
+- Submit final project [Wireframe](https://bcourses.berkeley.edu/courses/1520541/assignments/8543629) <ins>(link will be fixed on April 11)</ins> in bCourses by April 15 at 11:59pm.
 Available early so you can review the grading rubric as you think about the final project options.

 </section>